16 Aug Managing Myopia: Evolution of a New Standard of Care

 Treatments should be comprehensive, including lifestyle advice, provision of full refractive correction for full-time use, along with an available form of myopia control therapy to reduce or eliminate further progression.
 Combination therapies should be considered in children who continue to progress despite treatment.
-The report acknowledges that the available information is constantly evolving, so it is recognized that practitioners must stay abreast of new developments in the peer-reviewed literature.
+The report acknowledges that the available information is constantly evolving, so it is recognised that practitioners must stay abreast of new developments in the peer-reviewed literature.

 International Myopia Institute – Clinical Management Guidelines Report (2019 & 2021)